hikeventures/hikeventures.github.io/_posts/2016-03-10-best-hiking-boots.markdown

 ---

 ## Conclusion
 A proper hiking shoe is one of the most important item on your hiking gear list.
 Consider the environment where you would like to hike.
 Do you want lighter or more stable hiking boots?
-My personal preference goes towards the Hanwag Banks GTX beside my Lundhags Jaure Light which are mainly sold in Europe.
-Have a look on [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) if you are not planning less demanding trail hikes and day trips.
+My personal preference goes towards the Adidas Terrex Fast R Mid GTX or the Hanwag Banks GTX.
+I also like my Lundhags Jaure Light but they are mainly sold in Europe.
+Have a look on [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) if you are planning less demanding trail hikes and day trips.

 ---